GammaWatt/atom-win-term/README.md

 # atom-win-term
-Open a file in the project you're working on, press ctrl + alt + t, and you'll get a command prompt in the project's directory.
+First, you must open a file in the project you're working on, press ctrl + alt + t, and you'll get a command prompt in the project's directory.

 Requires an open text file to work.